Food is more than just fuel for the body: it is a source of spiritual, social, cultural and physical nourishment.

 Alcohol is not served on the premises, but you're most welcome to bring your own.

 Please note: We don't keep snacks like potato crisps or fizzy drinks and since the nearest shops are 12 kms away, guests are advised to shop en route.
-There is a (new) small shop in Rukhla, open from 3 - 7 pm, for snacks etc.
+There is a (new) small shop in Rukhla, open from 3 - 7 pm, with a limited assortment of goods.